YR72dpi/SecuredWhisker/README.md

 This is a one year school project but i would like to make it a real full project_ [See the subject](./docs/subject.md)
 </i></sub>

+## Security

+The will of this project is to allow user to exchange messages and files securely even if there is no https.

+All messages are encrypted with the recipient's public rsa key before being sent and stored on the server.
+And the recipient decrypts it with his private key stored in his browser.
+Which is AES encrypted with his password.

+About files, they will be encrypted in the browser in AES with a randomly generated or user-generated key.

 ## ⚠ Warning ⚠

 The RSA private key is stored in your browser.
 If you clean up “Cookies and site data”, this key, which is used to decrypt messages, gonna be lost.